isc-projects/bind9/doc/dev/dev.md

         }

 In some cases, calling an iterator function causes the acquisition of database and/or node locks.
-Rather than reaquire these locks every time one of these functions is called, they are often simply held until the iterator is destroyed.
+Rather than reacquire these locks every time one of these functions is called, they are often simply held until the iterator is destroyed.
 If a caller wishes to hold an iterator open but not use it for a while, it should call the iterator's `pause()` function (such